CompuTec/computec-docs/docs/processforce/user-guide/item-details/overview.md

 # Overview

-The Item Details form is used to define the product master data associated with an item.
-ProcessForce provides a possibility to set an extended and diverse product definition.
-Item details make many item-associated activities easier, e.g. creating ingredient and allergen declaration, tracing batches, attaching files.
+The Item Details form is used to define and manage the product master data associated with an item.
+ProcessForce allows for an extended and detailed product definition, making item-related activities more efficient, such as ingredient and allergen declarations, batch tracking, and file attachments.

-Item Details record is being created automatically when creating Item Master Data.
-If an Item Master Data was created before ProcessForce installation, a restore procedure must be performed to obtain Item Details to the Item Master Data.
-You can check how to do this [here](../system-initialization/data-restore).
+An Item Details record is automatically created when an Item Master Data entry is generated.
+However, if an Item Master Data was created before installing ProcessForce, a restore procedure must be performed to link the Item Details with the Item Master Data.
+You can find the restore procedure [here](../system-initialization/data-restore).

 :::note Path
     Inventory → Item Details